Avokadoen/ecez/deps/ztracy/README.md

 ## Async "Fibers" support

-Tracy v0.8.0 added support for marking fibers (also called green threads, coroutines, and other forms of cooperative multitasking).
+Tracy has support for marking fibers (also called green threads, coroutines, and other forms of cooperative multitasking).
 This support requires an additional option passed through when compiling the Tracy library, so change the `link()` call in your `build.zig` to: